Ramadan – The Beginning

 When Was Fasting Prescribed?

-Allah SW didn’t not prescribe the fasting of Ramadan upon the Muslims except late in the life of the Prophet PMBUH.
+Allah SW didn’t prescribe the fasting of Ramadan upon the Muslims except late in the life of the Prophet PBUH.
 It was in the second year of the Hijra when fasting was prescribed.
-The prophet PMBUH fasted nine Ramadans, since he passed away in the 11th year after Hijra.
+The prophet PBUH fasted nine Ramadans since he passed away in the 11th year after Hijra.
 Fasting was not something new to the people, as the Jews and Christians had some form of fasting similar to that of Islam.

 Who Are Exempted from Fasting?